 After clicking Apply, you will see a confirmation message pop up regarding your changes.
 Here you will click Confirm.

-Creating the products
+Step 5: Creating the Products

 After the above config is complete and integration steps are done for connecting Chargebee and Moesif, we will navigate to Product Catalog > Product Families.
 On this screen we will click Create Product Family.